Cape Romano Domes Home Intriguing Florida Story

 By 2004, the domes were at the water’s edge.
 In 2005, the domes were sold with plans from the new owner to move them inland and renovating the interior.
 Then Hurricane Wilma came through the area further eroding the beachfront, making the dome’s foundation completely unstable.
 The owner wanted to save the home by moving it, but the plans were not approved by code enforcement and agencies.
 In 2007, the owner was given the option to either demolish the house or remove it completely.
 He has been refusing and growing fines to nearly 1 million dollars from Collier County in the years since for not demolishing the property.

-In 2015, a movement was started to move the domes to an underwater location where they could become a reef, but it didn't get funded.
-Many don’t want them touched since they have become a part of the culture.
-The Domes are boosting tourism as this unique structure slowing sinking into the sea is being viewed by some as a historic landmark that people travel from around the world to see.
-Local boating captains promote trips to view these historic domes.
+In 2015, a movement was started to move the domes to an underwater location where they could become a reef, but it didn’t get funded.
+Many didn’t want them touched since they had become a part of the culture.
+The Domes boosted tourism as this unique structure slowly sinking into the sea is being viewed by some as a historic landmark that people traveled from around the world to see.
+Local boating captains promoted trips to view these historic domes.

-In 2018, the fate of the domes was taken over by the state of Florida and the future of the domes is still uncertain.
+In 2018, the fate of the domes was taken over by the state of Florida.
 “The submerged lands lying below the mean high-water line of Morgan Pass/Gulf of Mexico, including the subject site, are state-owned and within the Rookery Bay Aquatic Preserve,” according to a letter to the county from the Florida Department of Environmental Protection on May 11. (source: Marco Eagle, June 2018) The biggest concern was the safety issue surrounding the domes.
 The structures were not stable and the fear was that they could come down at any time.
 And they did…